HomeArticlesGuideMuscle Building Guide

 To calculate fat mass, you need a body fat percentage estimate.
 The most accessible methods are:

-• DEXA scan: Gold standard but requires a clinic visit; worth doing every 3–6 months for serious trainees
+• DEXA scan: the gold standard, but it requires a clinic visit; worth doing every 3–6 months for serious trainees

 • Fat mass: 80 × 0.18 = 14.4 kg